 - reflect on what truly matters to us.

 When it comes to our human needs, the top of Maslow’s pyramid is the vaguely called “self-actualization”.
+For me this sounds like authentic success.
 If the highest of our needs is to achieve our full potential, to be all that we can be, then we may only be able to achieve this by taking a step aside and reflecting on what our highest fulfilment means for us personally.
 Would it mean a fancier house, or would it rather mean making a lasting impact on our loved ones?

 To ponder this, the stoic philosophers as well as later sages urged their pupils to remind themselves of their mortality by contemplating death, a practice known as Memento Mori (“Remember you must die”).
 While some may find this thought rather morbid, remembering the fact that our days are not limitless can help us go deeper and unearth the values we want to be central to our life.
 We can also address this question from the perspective of what we’d want to see written as our epitaph.
 What would: “She worked really hard” convey to the world?
 In fact, one of the top five regrets of the dying, as recorded by nurse Bronnie Ware, is that they wished they didn’t work so hard.